lulab/Ribowave/README.md

 #### Output files:
 **`P-site`** directory, including :

-* $header.psite1nt.txt 	: the P-sites position for each length
+* _header_.psite1nt.txt 	: the P-sites position for each length

-* $header.psite.pdf 	: the pdf displaying the histogram of aggregated reads
+* _header_.psite.pdf 	: the pdf displaying the histogram of aggregated reads

 * final.psite 	: the created P-sites track of each transcripts